• INTERVIEWS

 What about the exhibition/workshop?

-That will be held at library@harbourfront and Central Public Library from 15 to 26 October.
-Follow us on socials for ticketing updates.
+The workshop will be held at library@harbourfront and Central Public Library on 26 October.
+Register for free tickets here.

-The exhibition will round up what it means to draw inspiration from spaces using various forms of arts such as dance, music, visual arts, etc. The workshop will invite participants from all walks of life (for free but limited slots) to come and try putting that concept of drawing inspiration from spaces they know, or they currently see around them, and put it in the form of an artwork, using the medium they prefer, with facilitators like us musicians, and our dance, visual arts and fashion friends.
+The exhibition, which runs from 14 to 31 October, will round up what it means to draw inspiration from spaces using various forms of arts such as dance, music, visual arts, etc. The workshop will invite participants from all walks of life (for free but limited slots) to come and try putting that concept of drawing inspiration from spaces they know, or they currently see around them, and put it in the form of an artwork, using the medium they prefer, with facilitators like us musicians, and our dance, visual arts and fashion friends.
 The works of the participants will then be displayed for another week at the exhibit space!

 You can purchase Where Do We Go From Here? via this link.